nielssorensen/OpenEmu-wiki/User-guide:-Cheat-codes.md

 * GBA4iOS forces all 16 char AR/GS as "AR v3" which is wrong and breaks the use of valid AR/GS v1/v2 codes. (it also incorrectly states GameShark SP codes aren't supported when those are actually the same as Codebreaker, 12 chars minus the space).

-So, which cheat codes can 'just work' with OpenEmu's VBA core plugin?
+So, which cheat codes can 'just work' with OpenEmu's mGBA core plugin?
 * Raw Address:Value cheat codes (11, 13 or 17 chars including the colon).
 * Codebreaker/GameShark SP codes (these are 12 chars, minus the space).
 * GameShark Advance/Action Replay v1/v2 codes (these are 16 chars, minus the space).